Have you ever repeatedly experienced the following at work:

 - Push to have your state legislators pass anti-bullying workplace legislation.

 Currently, thirty states have introduced bills to make workplace bullying illegal.
 Unfortunately, Ohio is not one of them.
 Contact your State Legislators for action.
-In the meantime, join forces with the Healthy Workforce Bill Initiative.

 - If all else fails, hire a lawyer.